nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a reminder : `delete_reminder`

-Deletes a reminder into the address book.
+Deletes a reminder in Duke Driver.

 Format: `delete_reminder INDEX`